PacificCommunity/seapodym-codebase/README.md

     [~]$ git clone https://github.com/PacificCommunity/seapodym-codebase.git

   If downloaded a release, unpack the archive.
-Go into the folder, which contains the *src* directory and Makefiles.
+Go into the folder with the *src* directory and Makefiles, which is presumably named _~/seapodym/_.
 Compile one of the SEAPODYM applications by typing the command

-    [~]$ make
+    [~/seapodym/]$ make

-  If the compilation is successful, it will create the binary file *seapodym* that runs the model in a simulation mode.
-Typing
+  If the compilation is successful, it will create the binary file _seapodym_ in directory _bin_.
+This application runs the model in a simulation mode only.
+Executing

-    [~]$ seapodym -h
+    [~/seapodym/bin/]$ seapodym -h

   should display the usage instruction and running options.
 To compile the sub-model of species habitats type

-    [~]$ make -f Makefile.hab
+    [~/seapodym/]$ make -f Makefile.hab

   The binary file *seapodym\_habitats* should be created.
-To test simulation run with this executable, go in the *example-configs/habitat* directory to run the above habitat example.
+Type

+    [~/seapodym/bin/]$ seapodym_habitats -h

+  to see the running options of this SEAPODYM sub-model.

+  For convenience, the path to the _~/seapodym/bin/_ directory can be added to variable PATH in the user's _~/.bashrc_.

+## Running SEAPODYM models

+  Example **habitat**

+  Go to the *example-configs* directory and test that the binaries execute nominally and the models generate expected outputs on your computer by executing a small habitat model example

+    [~]$ cd ~/seapodym/examples-configs/habitat

+    [~/seapodym/examples-configs/habitat]$ seapodym_habitats -s habitat.xml

+  The simulation log can be compared with the one provided in sim.out file.

+  Note, it is important to keep option *-s* while running tests.
+If it is omited, the application _seapodym\_habitats_ will start optimization, which is advised for advanced users only.

+  Example **skipjack**

-  A more comprehensive and a full model example, a pre-configured model of skipjack tuna, is also provided with the model code.
+  This is a more comprehensive full model example, the pre-configured model of skipjack tuna, based on the [parameter estimation approach with fisheries and tagging data](https://cdnsciencepub.com/doi/full/10.1139/cjfas-2018-0470).
 To run this model, the corresponding forcing directory needs to be downloaded from the [data repository](https://osf.io/h8u93) on the OSF platform.

   Unzip and place the forcing files into a local directory without modifying the folder structure.